Mustafa Al-Kadhimi: Prime Minister of Iraq

 In July 2021, al-Kadhimi and U.S. President Joe Biden sealed an agreement to end the U.S. combat mission in Iraq by the end of 2021.
-Following his visit to the United States, Iraq reclaimed 17,000 artifacts, mostly looted by ISIS and sold to the Museum of the Bible that were recovered by US authorities.
+Following his visit to the United States, Iraq reclaimed 17,000 archaeological artifacts returned by U.S. authorities and institutions, including items held by the Museum of the Bible and Cornell University.
+The repatriation occurred within a wider context of antiquities looting in Iraq, including extensive destruction and smuggling by ISIS between 2014 and 2017.
+Iraqi Culture Minister Hassan Nazim described the repatriation as "the largest return of antiquities to Iraq.

 Criticism

 Al-Kadhimi was criticized in failing to raise alarms when it was found that since September 2021, $2.5bn from the country's tax deposits were reported as missing, the allegations were made by the finance ministry under Prime Minister Mohammed Shia' Al Sudani.
 Investigators believed that the money were distributed to politicians and used for bribes and hush-money.
 Former Finance Minister Ali Allawi mentioned that "senior officials and corrupt businessmen siphon billions from the public purse".
 The large volumes traded caused the dinar to fall and property prices in posh areas in Baghdad to rise.